Fusible applique is my favorite applique method. It’s fast and easy and it really lets me play with my designs.

 Introduction – Fusible Applique Made Easy

-- I use the chameleon applique pattern for all the demos.
-(It’s currently exclusive to the Funny Faces Quilt Block of the Month Club.)
+- I use the Carter Chameleon applique pattern for all the demos.

 - I explain how to know if your pattern uses these new instructions, or these older instructions.